tropicbliss/Custom_ROM_Building_Guide/README.md

 ### Creating Flashable Zips

-After the build has completed enter <BUILD_DIRECTORY>/out/target/product/<DEVICE_CODENAME> and you will see a bunch of .img files.
+After the build has completed enter the output directory <BUILD_DIRECTORY>/out/target/product/<DEVICE_CODENAME> and you will see a bunch of .img files.
 You can flash them with Fastboot.
 However, most of the time, you want to create a flashable zip file.
 To do that you need to run the following command below:

 ```sh
 make otapackage